Percy Klaehn: Political career

 Klaehn was elected to Saskatoon city council in a 1958 by-election and served on council until 1963.
 He was elected mayor following the resignation of Sidney Buckwold in 1963.
 He was defeated by E. J. Cole when he ran for reelection in 1964, which was considered a significant upset.

 Personal life

-Klaehn and his wife Helen had four children: David, Carolyn, Laura, and Valerie.
+Klaehn and his first wife Eve had two children: David and Carolyn, with his second wife Helen had daughter Laura, and step-daughter Valerie.
 After leaving politics, Klaehn returned to teaching.
 He served as principal of Biggar Composite School and also taught in Rosetown and Harris.
 He returned to Saskatoon after he retired from teaching and later died there at the age of 88.
 He is buried in Woodlawn Cemetery with Helen, who died in 1997.

 Klaehn was named an officer of the Order of the British Empire.